Kamilaroi, Gamilaraay, or Gomeroi

 What is the difference?
 Which one is correct?

 The good news is that from a linguist’s viewpoint they are all correct!
-To explain how these different words came about, we need to go back to before Europeans arrived…
+To explain how these different words came about, we need to go back to before European settlers arrived…

 “No” Languages

-Languages and people were known by their different words for “no” in this part of Australia, so these are now referred to as “No” Languages.
+In this part of Australia the languages, lands and people were known by their different words for “no”, so these are now referred to as “No” Languages.
 For example, gamil is “no” in Gamilaraay language, and yuwaal used to be “no” in Yuwaalaraay language (now waal).

 Gamilaraay | gamil “no” | + –(b)araay “having” |